The Real Costs after Buying an RV or Fifth Wheel

 Grand Total: $4,358.00

 I know it may seem like a lot, we were really surprised at the grand total as well.
-We hope this post helps shine some light on some of the hidden costs that happen after you buy your RV or Fifth Wheel so you can better prepare or save (unlike us)! *Remember our costs are simply are costs, it could be more or less for you depending on your RV, how you want it to be organized, feel, or want/need to achieve that goal, but for us the real costs after buying an RV or fifth wheel were huge!
+We hope this post helps shine some light on some of the real costs after you buy your RV or Fifth Wheel so you can better prepare or save (unlike us)! *Remember these are our costs, it could be more or less for you depending on your RV, how you want it to be organized, feel, or want/need to achieve that goal, but for us the real costs after buying an RV or fifth wheel were huge!

 We’ll continue to add more posts in the about the other items we ended up purchasing for our RV, show you around on an RV tour, and the reason why we installed a composting toilet on our rig.
 I’d love to hear if you had a similar experience and what the real cost after buying an RV or fifth wheel was for you.